GeorgeDaoud3/SOFE4630U-MS4/README.md

 1. See the following video for [the foundations of microservices](https://www.youtube.com/watch?v=lL_j7ilk7rc).
 2. Read this document about [Event-driven architecture with Pub/Sub](https://cloud.google.com/solutions/event-driven-architecture-pubsub).
 Focus on the **event filter** technique, its advantages, limitations, and implementation.
 The microservices implemented in the milestone will use this technique for communication.
 3. A cloud-based solution for a cloud-based election system will be implemented in this milestone.
-The following figure shows the architecture of the system
+The following figure shows the architecture of the system.

    <img src="figures/arch.jpg" alt="System Architecture" width="550" />